NamNV2496/go-social-network/Readme.md

-# This is social netword demo by Golang
+# This is a basic social network demo by Golang.

 # 1. Technologies